Controls on the ocean response to idealized Antarctic meltwater input: Introduction

 \section{Introduction}

 Antarctica has been losing mass over recent decades \citep[e.g.,][]{Otosaka2023Mass2020}, with projections indicating continued mass loss during the coming centuries \citep[e.g.,][]{Oppenheimer2019SeaCommunities}.
-This meltwater input from the Antarctic ice sheet raises sea level, with an inhomogeneous pattern determined by changes in gravitation, rotation, and solid-earth deformation \citep[e.g.,][]{Farrell1976OnLevel,Kopp2010TheExperiments,Mitrovica2018QuantifyingFlux} and changes in ocean dynamic processes \citep[e.g.,][]{Stammer2008ResponseMelting,Lorbacher2012RapidMelting,Kopp2010TheExperiments,Schmidt2023AnomalousForcing}.
-The introduction of Antarctic meltwater also affects the ocean state more broadly and has been demonstrated to change the large-scale ocean circulation including the abyssal cell \citep[e.g., ][]{Lago2019ProjectedContributions,Li2023AbyssalMeltwater,Moon2025AntarcticCirculation}, change the ocean stratification, and lead to Southern Ocean surface cooling and subsurface warming \citep[e.g.,][]{Bronselaer2018ChangeMeltwater, Schmidt2023AnomalousForcing, Li2023GlobalStudy}, amongst other impacts.
+This meltwater input from the Antarctic ice sheet raises sea level, with an inhomogeneous pattern determined by changes in gravitation, rotation, and solid-earth deformation \citep[e.g.,][]{Farrell1976OnLevel,Kopp2010TheExperiments,Mitrovica2018QuantifyingFlux}, along with the dynamic redistribution of heat and salinity by the ocean circulation \citep[e.g.,][]{Stammer2008ResponseMelting,Lorbacher2012RapidMelting,Kopp2010TheExperiments,Schmidt2023AnomalousForcing}.
+The introduction of Antarctic meltwater also affects the ocean state more broadly.
+It has been demonstrated to change the large-scale ocean circulation including the abyssal cell \citep[e.g., ][]{Lago2019ProjectedContributions,Li2023AbyssalMeltwater,Moon2025AntarcticCirculation}, change the ocean stratification, and lead to Southern Ocean surface cooling and subsurface warming \citep[e.g.,][]{Bronselaer2018ChangeMeltwater, Schmidt2023AnomalousForcing, Li2023GlobalStudy}, amongst other impacts.
 Modulated by these effects on the ocean state, meltwater introduction is expected to additionally change the coupled climate response to anthropogenic forcing, including standard metrics such as the global mean temperature change \citep[e.g.,][]{Bronselaer2018ChangeMeltwater, Sadai2020FutureWarming, Li2023GlobalStudy}, through influencing both ocean heat uptake and radiative feedbacks via the pattern effect \citep{Dong2022AntarcticEffect}.
 Thus, understanding the sensitivities of the modeled ocean dynamic response to Antarctic meltwater input is key for a wide range of climate change observables.\\